QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 For a complete description of the PR workflow , see [pull_request.yaml](https://github.com/vesoft-inc/nebula/blob/master/.github/workflows/pull_request.yaml).
 Meanwhile, considering that not every PR needs to be tested immediately, and the self-hosted machine resources are limited, we've set the following constraints to the CI trigger:

 1. Only PRs that pass the lint verification will deliver the subsequent job to the self-hosted runner.
-The lint task  is relatively lightweighted, and can be executed in the machine hosted by GitHub Action, avoiding taking up our own resources.
+The lint task  is relatively light-weighted, and can be executed in the machine hosted by GitHub Action, avoiding taking up our own resources.
 1. Only PRs labeled with `ready-for-testing` will trigger action execution.
 While labelling needs authority,  the runner can be triggered by certified pull requests only.
 See the code below for the PR label restriction:

 ```yaml